spencer-alliston/J124Final-Faculty-Odds-for-Ph.D.-Students/README.md

     * Stanford: [Stanford University Degrees Conferred](https://irds.stanford.edu/data-findings/degrees-conferred)

 I then compiled them all into one dataset, which contained only the pertinent information.
 Sheet one contains the combined doctoral degrees granted, and a calculated total number of hirees within 4 years of doctoral degree completion.
-This dataset, along with the base datasets for degrees conferred across the country and the "edgelist" faculty+school of doctorate sheet.
+This dataset, along with the base datasets for degrees conferred across the country and the "edgelist" faculty+school of doctorate sheet, can be found in this repo.

+### Database Development

 In the compiled sheet, "FacultyOddsCompiled.xlsx"